kriskuiper/project-tech/docs/README.md

 When a user creates an account it's first name, last name and bike get stored in a session by using [express-session](https://www.npmjs.com/package/express-session).
 By using the session the user can get access to it's feed and always gets redirected to the feed if they go to the homepage of CycLove.

-If you want to try the app out, you can take a look at the [Deployed version](https://cyclove-app.herokuapp.com/).
+If you want to try the app out, you can take a look at the [deployed version](https://cyclove-app.herokuapp.com/).

 ## Research
 You can look at the [Wiki](https://github.com/kriskuiper/project-tech/wiki) to see all the research I did for this project.